alantech/alanlang-docs/src/functions.md

 (): void
 ```

-Because type names are specified in very specific situations, the extra colon and space in the type name should not be unambiguous to the interpreter.
+Because type names are specified in very specific situations, the extra colon and space in the type name should not be unambiguous to the compiler.

 ##### Function Calls